 Yes, you must pay an insurance premium even if your vehicle is declared a total loss until such time that you return your license plates to the Registry of Motor Vehicles.
-Your auto policy terminates when you return the license plates to the Registry of Motor Vehicles.
+Your auto policy terminates when you return the license plates to the Registry of Motor Vehicles (you do not need to physically return the plates to the RMV; you can cancel them online at the RMV's website).
 If you don't have your license plates because your auto was stolen or because your auto and plates were destroyed in a fire, you must go to the nearest Registry of Motor Vehicles office and obtain a lost or stolen plates receipt.
 This receipt must be presented to your insurance company in order to cancel your policy and avoid paying any additional premium.

 Additional Resources for